Trusted conference users

-The Trusted Conferencing User model introduced in Microsoft Unified Communications Managed API (UCMA) 3.0 is an illustration of how advanced telephony scenarios that have long been the prerogative of telephony vendors can be enabled in a simple fashion, and improved on by application developers using the UCMA platform.
-At a high level, the Trusted Conferencing User model is a programming model that gives application writers a powerful means to seamlessly enhance the communication experience of one or more participants engaged in a conversation.
+The Trusted Conferencing User model can be used to enable advanced telephony scenarios.
+At a high level, the Trusted Conferencing User model is a programming model that gives application writers a way to seamlessly enhance the communication experience of one or more participants engaged in a conversation.

 Trusted user privileges include the ability to join a conference as Trusted User.
-Traditional participants of a conference are end-users who are either leaders or attendees displayed in the roster of every client connected to the conference.
-In contrast, a trusted user does not appear in the conference roster, yet has full control over the conference.
+Traditional participants of a conference are end-users who are either leaders or attendees, whose user names are displayed in the roster of every client connected to the conference.
+In contrast, a trusted user (typically an application) does not appear in the conference roster, yet has full control over the conference.

 A trusted user can issue conferencing commands on behalf-of participants to the extent their respective role allows them to issue these commands.
 For example, if a participant joined as an attendee, the trusted user can mute the attendee on her behalf, but would fail muting another participant on her behalf as muting others requires the participant to be a Leader.
 Now, if the participant were to be a Conference Leader, the trusted user would have successfully performed muting the other participant on her behalf.